yanganto/near-staking-knd/docs/run.md

-# Run a Kuutamod failover setup
+# Run a kuutamod failover setup

 This tutorial is splitted into two parts.
 First we show how to run kuutamod locally in [localnet](https://docs.near.org/docs/concepts/networks#localnet).